 “Just a feeling I have.
 It only took the Legion a few months to catch Ulfric.
 I know he’s gathered quite an army in just a short time, but the Empire has gathered legions and has been around since before Ulfric was even born.
 If I had to guess, I’d say he didn’t stand a chance.”
 Polemistís attempted to restore Hadvar’s hope, “He may have words of honey, but he has a sword arm like a mountain flower.”

-They had were almost to Robber’s Gorge, a bandit camp where thieves tried to steal coin from wanderers on the road.
+They had passed through Rorikstead and were almost to Robber’s Gorge, a bandit camp that was overrun with bandits trying to steal coin from wanderers on the road.
 Polemistís figured they wouldn’t have too much trouble dealing with the bandits.